isomerpages/nlb-biblioasia/_podcast/Episode 11/Transcript.md

 To put them all in the same cemetery.
 Clearly, in some ways, it's a very important cemetery.
 But to me, it doesn't seem to occupy a very large place in the Singapore imagination.
 Would you agree?

 Janice <br>
 I can't speak for everyone, but for myself personally as someone who grew up in the 1990s, and probably other people who grew up in that era – you remember *The Price of Peace*, right?
 That Channel 8 production which is very much about the suffering during the Japanese Occupation.
-I think many Singaporeans...
-The key thing that they relate most to, or that sticks in their mind, is the kind of violence and the suffering during the period of Japanese Occupation: the Sook Ching massacre and how people lost their family members.
+I think [for] many Singaporeans, the key thing that they relate most to, or that sticks in their mind, is the kind of violence and the suffering during the period of Japanese Occupation: the Sook Ching massacre and how people lost their family members.
 It's still a very painful experience, a very painful memory.
 But because the Kranji War Cemetery is more of like a military kind of cemetery, it commemorates the people who died in the Battle for Singapore.

 Jimmy <br>
 How many times did you go down to the cemetery?